The Real Cost Of Selling On Etsy: Etsy Fees, Pricing, & Offsite Ads Explained

 The Plus Plan is available at $10/month, and it includes all of the basic features of the Standard Plan, plus a bit more.
 The Plus Plan includes some additional features, such as advanced shop customization options (banner options, new layouts of featured listings, and more) and restock requests for sold out items.

 The Plus Plan also offers credits and discounts on additional Etsy services.
+Note that credits must be used with the monthly period and do not rollover.
 Here’s a quick list:

 - 15 listing credits monthly (the equivalent of $3 in listings)